Professional wrestling throws: STO

 The STO (Space Tornado Ogawa) is a sweep in which a wrestler wraps one arm across the chest of their opponent and sweeps the opponent's leg with their own leg to slam the other wrestler back-first.
 This can also be a lariat-legsweep combination to slam down the opponent.
 This is also a move used often in Judo and in other grappling martial arts.
 This maneuver can be used running and standing.
-Innovated by Japanese silver medalist judoka Naoya Ogawa, it is used by Evil as Evil.
-Shad Gaspard used a high impact variant of this move called "Thugnificent".
+Innovated by Black Gordman during the 70s and 80s before utilized by Japanese silver medalist judoka Naoya Ogawa.
+Evil currently used this as Evil.
+Shad Gaspard used a high impact variant of this move called Thugnificent.
+Johnny Gargano uses a Full Nelson and reverse variant of this move called Hurts Donut (formerly referred to as Uniquely You).

-Arm Trap Cradle Somersault STO
+Arm trap cradle somersault STO

 The wrestler faces the opponent, ducks under the opponent's arm closest to them, wraps their closest arm around the waist of the opponent and then quickly performs a forward flip whilst sweeping the opponent's leg, thereby dropping the opponent on their back, ending up in a cradle pin.
 This move was innovated by Madoka as Ranhei.
 It was also made popular by Kofi Kingston, who calls it the S.O.S.